jossalgon/teamSpeakTelegram/README.md

 /mention | Join to receive a forwarded messsage if contains @flandas /generate | Generate an invitation link
 /id | Reply with your telegram id
+/notify | Send a message with the args received from the command to all the telegram users

 ![Example bot](http://imgur.com/lkx8Mqn.jpg)